StabiBerlin/ocrd_butler/README.rst

     a UI to run against the choosen one.
 - maybe the PROCESSORS can be dynamically generated out of the ocrd_tools.json of the installed packages.
+- switch to RabbitMQ instead of Redis as broker to be consistent with Kitodo.

 TODOs
 -----